jspaaks/2022-ieee/README.md

 **Note for Windows users only**

 This tutorial makes extensive use of the command line.
 If you're on Windows, we recommend you install "Git Bash" from the "Git for Windows" package.
 You can download it from here: https://gitforwindows.org/.
 Git Bash will allow you to run terminal emulator commands just like you would on Linux/Mac systems.
+Additionally, all the tools we'll be using in this tutorial are installable via the third-party package manager for Windows named [Chocolatey](https://chocolatey.org/) or `choco` for short.
+You can install `choco` following the instructions from https://community.chocolatey.org/courses/installation/installing?method=installing-chocolatey#cmd.
+The dropdown list at the top of that page also offers alternative ways of installing `choco`.

 **Action required (&#9733;)**